kylefarris/clamscan/README.md

 		active: false // you don't want to use this at all because it's evil },
     clamdscan: {
+        socket: '/var/run/clamd.scan/clamd.sock', // This is pretty typical
+        host: '127.0.0.1', // If you want to connect locally but not through socket
+        port: 12345, // Because, why not
 		path: '/bin/clamdscan', // Special path to the clamdscan binary on your server
 		config_file: __dirname + '/logs/clamscan-log', // logs file in your app directory
 		multiscan: false, // You hate speed and multi-threaded awesome-sauce